ST. MARY AND THE ANNUNCIATION & PINE NUT COOKIES

-Lily of the Valley (Mary’s Tears) are said to have appeared as Mary’s tears hit the ground when she wept at the Cross.
+Lily of the Valley (Mary’s Tears) are said to have appeared as Mary’s tears hit the ground when she wept at the cross.

-Recently I discovered that, according to legend, Jesus played with pine cones as a child in Nazareth.
+According to legend, Jesus played with pine cones as a child in Nazareth.

 In honor of this legend, Italians make a traditional cookie called pignoli (pine nut).
 For lovers of almond flavoring, this cookie is perfect.
 You’ll find a great recipe at Shockingly Delicious.